Altuve homers, Astros top White Sox 3-1 for 5th straight (Sep 19, 2017) | FOX Sports

 TRAINER’S ROOM

-Astros: RHP Lance McCullers Jr., scratched from his most recent scheduled start with arm fatigue, will throw a bullpen Wednesday. .
-3B Colin Moran (facial fracture) returned from the disabled list.
+Astros: RHP Lance McCullers Jr., scratched from his last scheduled start with arm fatigue, will throw a bullpen Wednesday. … 3B Colin Moran (facial fracture) returned from the disabled list.
 Moran had been on the DL since July 23 after taking a foul ball off his face.

 CORREA THINKING OF PUERTO RICO

-Astros SS Carlos Correa played thinking of his homeland of Puerto Rico, which was forecast to be struck by Category 5 Hurricane Maria on Wednesday.
+Astros SS Carlos Correa played thinking of his homeland of Puerto Rico, which was expected to be struck by Category 5 Hurricane Maria on Wednesday.

 ”It’s going to crush the island,” Correa said. ”My thoughts and prayers to everyone over there.
 I have most of my family over there, so I’m really worried about that.
 My parents and siblings are the only ones over here, so I have a lot of people over there.”